RobQuistNL/PieStation/README.md

 - Run ``npm install``
 - Edit piestation.init to your wish (change locations) - copy file to /etc/init.d, run update-rc.d piestation

+# Local HTML
+This is the local HTML to be displayed on the raspberry (connect to e.g. your TV for a nice overview)